 Note: All applicants are required to submit scores to Marin Academy by the application deadline.

-Interviews are required for all applicants.
-These informal, relaxed conversations offer you a chance to ask questions about MA, and for MA to learn more about you.
-For your convenience, interviews will be offered both on campus as well as at selected venues throughout the Bay Area, beginning in the fall.
-You may schedule your interview by clicking on the "Schedule an Interview" link on our Admissions home page.
+Interviews are not required.
+Student Interviews are optional, informal, relaxed conversations that offer you a chance to ask questions about MA, and for MA to learn more about you.
+For your convenience, interviews will be offered on campus as well as selected venues throughout the Bay Area.
+The Design Workshop Experience, an alternative to the optional interview, is a 90-minute opportunity for groups of prospective students to collaborate, design, and problem solve as a team in the MA design lab.

 Our transfer acceptance rate is greatly influenced by attrition and class size.
 In the past few years, we have admitted as few as one and as many as eleven transfer students in a given year.
 We do encourage students in good standing at their current school to submit an application.